 6. The Cleanup

 At Baird Foundation Repair, we take pride in leaving your home looking clean and neat.
 Once the installation is completed, we repair all cored holes with concrete, making your final installation virtually invisible.

 Any debris generated during the installation is cleaned up and removed by us.
 And once we’re done, you can rest easy knowing that you have a 25-year warranty on manufacturer’s defects, as well as a performance warranty from us.

 Looking For Foundation Slab Repair Contractors in Texas?

 At Baird Foundation Repair, we provide proven solutions for concrete slab floor leveling — as well as other foundation repair solutions — to homeowners throughout Texas.
 We provide each of our customers with a free, no-obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-We proudly offer all our foundation repair services in San Antonio, Corpus Christi, and South Texas.
+We proudly offer all our foundation repair services in San Antonio, Corpus Christi, Houston, Austin, and surrounding areas.